vivaria/edisonrul.ing/docs/source/cards/d/diskblade-rider.md

 ### Card Rulings

-●Removing 1 Normal Trap Card from play is not a cost.
+*   Removing 1 Normal Trap Card from play is not a cost.
 Diskblade Rider's effect targets 1 Normal Trap Card in your GY.